TerminalGithubUser/terminalgithubuser.github.io/README.md

 ![Raycaster Screenshot](Raycaster.png)

-THis project was a 2nd year university project wherein a basic raycaster is used to render 3D models.
+This project was a 2nd year university project wherein a basic raycaster is used to render 3D models.
 Models are limited to being in a solid colour with no shading.
 This method of rendering needs to be relatively low resolution for performance reasons.

 # OpenGL Renderer

 ![OpenGL Screenshot](OpenGL.png)

-This was a project in which OpenGL was used to render 3D models with textures.
-In this case, the models where a cube with a crate texture and a blender monkey with a very simple drawn texture for testing.
+This was a 3rd year university project in which OpenGL was used to render 3D models with textures.
+In this case, the models were a cube with a crate texture and a blender monkey with a very simple drawn texture for testing.
 Models are limited to only the basic texture without a normal map or specular map in this case.
 This also lacks the ability to use shading, the enviornment is rendered with every object fully lit.